 Presented in San Jose's U.S. District Court, the key issue in Perkins v.
 LinkedIn is spam.
 Namely, during the user sign-up process, LinkedIn claims that it "will not store your password or email anyone without your permission."
-Despite this, LinkedIn sends automated follow-up email reminders on a new user's behalf to any contacts harvested from their webmail accounts, which are presented in such a way as to appear as if they came directly from the user.
+Despite this, LinkedIn sends automated follow-up email reminders on a new user's behalf to any contacts harvested from his or her webmail accounts, which are presented in such a way as to appear as if they came directly from the user.

-Under California law, the sitting judge says has deemed this illegal.
+Under California law, the sitting judge has deemed this illegal.
 Consequently, if you were a member of LinkedIn's "add connection" program between September 2011 and October 2014, you can submit a claim to get a payout.

 The bad news is it probably won't be for much.
 Each affected user is believed to only get about $10 as part of the class-action settlement.
 That number could have been higher—up to $750 per person if they'd proved LinkedIn's actions caused mental anguish.
 Unfortunately, in its ruling, the court dismissed that provision.